yigitbozyaka/yigitbozyaka/README.md

 - 🔭 I’m currently working as freelancer.

-- 🤝 I’m available for freelancing.
+- 🤝 I’m available for hiring.

 - 📝 I can code websites with MERN or I can create Discord Bots for you.